crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

     - You can then check the transaction history in "*Transaction*" Tab.

 ## Restoring a Ledger wallet
-Since the private key of Ledger wallets are always stored inside the Ledger device, you don't need the **Mnemonic Phrases** to restore a Ledger wallet on the Desktop Wallet.
-You may just follow our [*Create wallet in Desktop Wallet with Ledger device Guide*](#step-2-create-wallet-in-desktop-wallet-with-ledger-device) once again to restore your previously created Ledger wallet.
+Since the private key of Ledger wallets is always stored inside the Ledger device, you don't need the **Mnemonic Phrases** to restore a Ledger wallet on the Desktop Wallet.
+You may also follow the [*Create wallet in Desktop Wallet with Ledger device Guide*](#step-2-create-wallet-in-desktop-wallet-with-ledger-device) to restore your previously created Ledger wallet.

 Please note that you may still need to input the correct **Address Index** to derive your desired Ledger wallet address.